 Easy exercises for couch potatoes

 You can work many different muscle groups while seated upright on a couch.
-Want to get your heart rate up, work the oblique muscles on the sides of the abdomen.
-To whittle your waist, try twisting your torso from side to side for the length of a commercial break.
-You can even exercise while lying on the couch: with your legs extended, squeeze the quadriceps on the front of the thigh for a count of 10, then relax.
-Repeat several times.
-Try leg lifts while lying flat to build abs, or side lifts to strengthen hip muscles.
+Want to get your heart rate up, work your oblique muscles in your sides, and whittle your waist?
+Try twisting your torso from side to side for the length of a commercial break.
+You can even exercise while lying on the couch: with your legs in front of you, squeeze the quadriceps for a count of 10, then relax and repeat several times; or try leg lifts while on your back to build abs, or side lifts to strengthen hip muscles.

-Here are more ideas for the couch potato set.
-Consider trying some of these exercises during the typical three-to-four-minute TV commercial break.
+Here are more ideas for the older couch potato set.
+Get your doctor's okay first, then consider trying some of these exercises during the typical three-to-four-minute TV commercial break.

 Why it helps: This exercise works the quadriceps in the front of the thigh and gluteal muscles in the buttocks, which helps protect your ability to get up from a chair, out of a car, or off a bathroom seat.
 "In addition, it's possible to use repeated repetitions of this exercise to get your heart rate up," says Collins.